UbuntuNoshi/PortX/README.md

 ...to effectively allocate to the best assets at the best quantities, needs large compute.
-And why not be able to go directly to the market without a middleman charging you an annual fee?
+And why not be able to go directly to the market without a middleman charging you an annual fee for managing a portfolio?
 LFG DeFi.

-Yes, we are going to disrupt the investment management industry.
 The aim is to get the most return for the least risk and outperform some benchmark.
 And middlemen are too expensive.